A $q$-Queens Problem. V. Some of Our Favorite Pieces: Queens, Bishops, Rooks, and Nightriders: Essentials, Mostly from Before

+The attack lines determine \emph{move hyperplanes} in $\bbR^{2q}$, $\cH_{ij}^{d/c}$: $(z_j-z_i)\cdot m^\perp = 0$ for each $m=(c,d)\in\M$, where $m^\perp := (d,-c)$, whose integral points in the dilated open hypercube $(n+1)\ocube$ represent attacking configurations.
+The nonattacking configurations are the integral points in the open hypercube and outside every hyperplane, so it is they we want to count.
+The combination of the hypercube $\cube$ and the set $\cA_\pP$ of hyperplanes is called an \emph{inside-out polytope} \cite{IOP}.
+Its \emph{vertices} are all the points in $\cube$ that are intersections of move hyperplanes and facet hyperplanes of $\cube$.
+From \cite{IOP} we know $o_\pP(q;n)$ is a quasipolynomial whose period divides the \emph{denominator} $D(\cube,\cA_\pP)$, defined as the least common multiple of the denominators of all coordinates of vertices.
+In Section \ref{Nprep} we continue this exposition for use with the nightrider.

+The bishop, rook, and queen are examples of \emph{partial queens}.
+A partial queen $\pQ^{hk}$ is a rider that has $h$ horizontal or vertical basic moves and $k$ basic moves at $\pm45^\circ$ to the horizontal (obviously, $h,k\leq2$).
+We studied partial queens in Part~III.
+Table~\ref{Tb:pqueensperiods} contains a list of the partial queens with their names and what we know or believe about the periods of their counting quasipolynomials.
+We think four of the partial queens are uniquely special: we believe the rook, semirook, semibishop, and anassa are the only rider pieces that have period 1---that is, whose labelled counting functions are polynomials in $n$ for every number $q$ of copies.
+We do know from Theorem \denomone\ that they are the only riders whose denominators equal 1.

-With labelled pieces the number is $o_\pP(q;n)$ , which equals $q!u_\pP(q;n)$.
-Our task is to find the coefficients $\gamma_i(n)$, or in practice $q! \gamma_i(n)$, which we know to be polynomials in $q$ that may differ for each residue class of $n$ modulo the period $p$ (Theorem~I.4.2).
-Ehrhart theory says that the leading coefficient of $o_\pP(q;n)$ is the volume of the polytope $\cube$, i.e., 1; so for every piece.
+While the number of nonattacking configurations of unlabelled pieces is $u_\pP(q;n)$, the counting is done with labelled pieces; that number is $o_\pP(q;n) = q!u_\pP(q;n)$ .
+Our task is to find the coefficients $\gamma_i(q)$, or in practice $q! \gamma_i(q)$, which we know to be polynomials in $q$ that may differ for each residue class of $n$ modulo the period $p$ (Theorem~I.4.2).
+Ehrhart theory says that the leading coefficient of $o_\pP(q;n)$ is the volume of the polytope $\cube$, i.e., 1; so $\gamma_0=1/q!$ for every piece.